sweattep/modern_quotes/README.md

 >The automation of data-driven stories has freed up journalists to focus on writing critical, qualitative articles.

 >Control is an illusion

+>Evil words are for evil women, and they are for evil men